chimericdream/worldofpannotia.com/src/_races/unbodied.md

      * Medium size.
      * An unbodied has a fly speed of 30 feet (good maneuverability).
      * Darkvision out to 60 feet.
-     * Racial Skills: Unbodied have a +4 racial bonus on _bluff_ checks and _disguise_ checks.
-When using its assume likeness ability, an unbodied gets an additional +10 circumstance bonus on _disguise_ checks.
-If it can read an opponent's mind, it gets a further +4 circumstance bonus on _bluff_ and _disguise_ checks.
+     * Racial Skills: Unbodied have a +4 racial bonus on {% skill_link bluff %} checks and {% skill_link disguise %} checks.
+When using its assume likeness ability, an unbodied gets an additional +10 circumstance bonus on {% skill_link disguise %} checks.
+If it can read an opponent's mind, it gets a further +4 circumstance bonus on {% skill_link bluff %} and {% skill_link disguise %} checks.
      * Deflection bonus to Armor Class equal to character's Charisma modifier (minimum +1).
      * Natural Attack: An unbodied can make a melee touch attack to deal 1d6 points of damage.
      * Special Attacks (see above): Psionic powers, telekinetic force.
 An unbodied who takes levels in psion (telepath) adds its racial manifesting ability and psion levels together to determine its power point reserve, manifester level, and powers known.